stall with various oriental spices in local bazaar

 Marrakesh’s climate can be arid, even in the Almedina.
 Combining heat and physical activity can lead to dehydration.
 Always carry a reusable water bottle and ensure you drink plenty of water, especially during the hotter months, to stay hydrated.

 While Marrakesh’s street food in the Almedina is tantalizing, be cautious about where you eat.
-Choose stalls crowded with locals, indicating that the food is fresh and safe to consume.
+Choose stalls crowded with locals, indicating that the food is fresh and safe.
 Avoid raw or undercooked foods and fruits that you cannot peel.

-Carry a basic first aid kit with band-aids, antiseptic wipes, and prescription medications.
-Additionally, wearing sunscreen, a hat, and sunglasses can protect you from the intense Moroccan sun.
+Carry a basic first aid kit with bandages, antiseptic wipes, and prescription medications.
+Additionally, wear sunscreen, a hat, and sunglasses to protect yourself from the intense Moroccan sun.

 Atypical Last Thoughts